Will I remember what happens during my session?

 Self-hypnosis occurs when you take yourself into a trance state.
 In effect you are both the hypnotist and the subject.
 You can learn to use self-hypnosis purposefully, to give yourself positive suggestions, or to just relax and de-stress.
 Most meditation is a form of self-hypnosis.

 No. The fact is, in hypnosis you are always in control.
 You can and will reject any suggestion you do not like, that goes against your values or your wishes, or that you do not accept for any reason.
-You ignore the suggestion and perhaps come out of trance completely.
+You will ignore the suggestion or perhaps come out of trance completely.

 Most people find hypnosis very pleasant, but exactly how it feels varies from person to person.
 Parts of your body may feel tingly, light or heavy, warm or cool, expansive, “strange," or none of these things.
 Many people are surprised at how normal and natural hypnosis feels.
 Some say it’s the most relaxed they have felt for years.